 CLINICAL PRESENTATION OF TYPICAL VERSUS INCOMPLETE KD

 Signs and symptoms appear to parallel those in children who fulfill diagnostic criteria for typical disease (table 1) when clinical judgment of reliable observers is used to define incomplete Kawasaki disease (KD).
+Fever for five or more days is the one common finding.
+However, fever may be absent or missed in some infants.
+Patients with incomplete KD have less than four signs of mucocutaneous inflammation.
+Some infants present only with fever and no other clinical features of KD.
 (See "Kawasaki disease: Clinical features and diagnosis", section on 'Clinical manifestations' and 'Infants' below.)